jcward/ascsh/README.md

 History
 -------

+* version 0.3 - ascsh mimics fcsh prompts (for FlashDevelop), but only one target supported for now
-version 0.2 - working ascsh, ascshd in Ruby (Windows support iffy) version 0.1 - proof of concept
+* version 0.2 - working ascsh, ascshd in Ruby (Windows support iffy)
+* version 0.1 - proof of concept